Bill Richardson 2008 presidential campaign: Iowa caucuses

 When Richardson first began his campaign, his Iowa poll numbers shot up considerably.
 By early September, Richardson was polling between 10%-12%.
 Despite polling lower than Clinton, Edwards, or Obama, Richardson's polling in September far exceeded the fellow insurgent candidacies of Chris Dodd, Dennis Kucinich, and Joe Biden.
 However, Richardson's support fell throughout November and December, and by late December, Richardson was fighting with Biden for 4th place in Iowa (both polled between 4 and 7% in December.)

 Ultimately, however, Richardson's support, like the support of most other candidacies other than Clinton, Obama, and Edwards, collapsed in Iowa.
 On Caucus Night, Richardson beat Biden for fourth, but finished with 5,278 state delegates, or 2% of the vote, and received no delegates to the DNC.

 New Hampshire primary

 Much like Iowa, Richardson started off the New Hampshire campaign with promise.
 By late December Richardson was polling with 11%, fighting with John Edwards who was polling around 14%-15% in late Dec.
 However, similar to his Iowa campaign, Richardson's New Hampshire campaign collapsed on primary night.
-When all of the votes were counted, Richardson placed fourth with 13,269 votes of 5% of the vote compared with Clinton's 39%, Obama's 37%, and Edwards's 17%.
+When all of the votes were counted, Richardson placed fourth with 13,269 votes or 5% of the vote compared with Clinton's 39%, Obama's 37%, and Edwards's 17%.